At the Docks

 Friday 23 June

-Breathing Room is a free, immersive, walk-in, kinetic light installation by disabled artist Anna Berry that beautifully combines organic and machine elements into a unique sensory experience.
+Breathing Room is a free, immersive, walk-in, kinetic installation by artist Anna Berry that beautifully combines organic and machine elements into a unique sensory experience.

 Why Beavers Build Dams: A Hip-Hop Fable